Anita Lipnicka & John Porter

 What Are We Fighting for?

 To my surprise, the appallingly-named Live have been around in one form or another since the early '80s, releasing their first album under this name, Mental Jewelry, in 1991.
 Their major breakthrough came with '94's multi-million selling Throwing Copper, since when they seem to've struggled slightly to maintain their momentum.
-2003's Birds of Pray was album no.6 and I don't seem to be alone in saying that it was clearly a water-treading exercise, full of the sort of bland, mainstream rock peddled by the likes of Train, or even the horrible Matchbox Twenty, although, in fairness, nowhere near as bad as the latter.
+2003's Birds of Pray was their sixth release; I don't seem to be alone in saying that it was clearly a water-treading exercise, full of the sort of bland, mainstream rock peddled by the likes of Train, or even the horrible Matchbox Twenty, although, in fairness, nowhere near as bad as the latter.
 I've seen them described as 'post-U2 arena rock', which is about as close as you're going to get, to be honest, Christian-lite lyrics and all.
 Best tracks?
 I could listen to this a dozen times (although I'd much rather not) and still be unable to answer that question, due to the anodyne nature of their vaguely anthemic, hollow songs.
-Oh well, at least it's relatively short.
+At least it's relatively short.

 The ubiquitous Patrick Warren was brought in on Chamberlin, along with a small string section, but guess what?
 It's as near-as-dammit inaudible, as always.
 Why do producers do this?
 What is the point in bringing in a keyboard as distinctive as the Chamberlin, then burying it in the mix?
-There's something completely unidentifiable on Run Away, and an extremely brief burst of strings on Out To Dry, which may be the string quartet anyway, with nothing else even slightly Chamby-like.
+There's something completely unidentifiable on Run Away and an extremely brief burst of strings on Out To Dry, which may be the string quartet anyway, with nothing else even slightly Chamby-like.
 Pointless.
 Ugly sleeve, too.
 So; if you like hollow, anthemic rock, you'll like Live.
 As for the rest of us, shall we go somewhere else?